o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/aws-lambda-sc.md

 1. Connect the **AWSLambda** pin of the **Get Variable 1** node to the **AWSLambda:0** pin of the **InvokeAWSLambda** node\.

-## Step 2: Add Nodes to Display the Result<a name="cloud-canvas-cloud-gem-aws-lambda-sc-step-2-display-the-result"></a>
+## Step 2: Add Nodes to Display the Result {#cloud-canvas-cloud-gem-aws-lambda-sc-step-2-display-the-result}

 Next, to see the success or failure of the operation, you add **AWSLambdaHandler** nodes and a **Print** node to the graph\.
 The nodes monitor for `AWSLambdaHandler` events and show you the result in the Lumberyard console window\.